Aman-dlt/Portfolio/README.md

 # portweb
-## this component library consist all the components to learn HTML.
+## This is a portfolia attempt with a component library in it.